Dynamic Indexing

 h-type digests

-How to organize Digests and why do it?
+The overall taxonomy structure -- how to organize Digests and why do it?

 Abstraction Layers